Radiation Oncology Nurses and Therapists On the Front Line of Patient Care...

 What is Calendula?

-Calendula skincare creams have widespread appeal, especially in Europe and Asia, for use in natural cosmetic skin-care products that reduce redness and improve clarity and as an alternative to body moisturizing creams containing parabens and petroleum.
-These benefits combined with anti-inflammatory properties of the plant and help with wound healing are what make My Girls™ Skin Care uniquely suited to soothing and plumping dry, delicate, burned or irritated skin that may result from medical and dermatological procedures.
+Calendula's natural benefits for sensitive skin combined with anti-inflammatory properties of the plant, help with wound healing and are what make My Girls™ Skin Care uniquely suited to soothing and plumping dry, delicate, burned or irritated skin that may result from medical and dermatological procedures.

 #BreastCancer #Radiotherapy #RadiationDermatitis #SkinToxicity #Cancer #ClinicalTrials #Research #Samples #Calendula #RadiationTherapy